softeering/TechDays2015/SQLServerPerformances/Readme.md

 	- thanks to the CLUSTERED COLUMNSTORED index
 	- clustered column store index performances are close to the simple one
 	- this is not a big deal when it comes to an aggregates table in a data warehouse environment
+	- when a new row is inserted in a table that have a CLUSTERED COLUMNSTORED, it's inserted in the rowstore heap.
+When the rowstore heap is full then it's moved to the ColumnStored.
+(Update of a row is basically a delete+insert)

 ###Benchmark
 - A table with 5 000 000 rows and the following columns has been created